brege/brege.org/content/post/the-flavor-network/index.md

 Search for an ingredient you like, and the graph will refine to give you a web of ingredients that share highly similar flavor profiles.
 Then, click on a new ingredient in the network to add it to your recipe above the search box (or to remove it).
-Clicking on either a search suggestion or a node has the same effect.
+Clicking on a recipe item or a node has the same effect.
-Search is not sorted by the flavor metric, instead [lexically](https://fusejs.io/).
+Search is not sorted by the flavor metric, it is instead sorted [lexically](https://fusejs.io/).

+This way, you can build out recipes or menu items from flavor compatability.

 ## Overview